Crockpot Applesauce (Easy, No-Sugar Recipe)

 5 pounds Mixed Apples, 1/2 cup Water, 1-2 teaspoons Cinnamon

-• Taste and add sweetener if needed.
+• Add sweetener only if needed.

 Sugar, Honey, or Maple Syrup